SONY NEX-5R, 5N

 With an EF to E-Mount adapter, our Canon lenses deliver excellent results on the Sony cameras as manual lenses.

 PHOTO AF: NEX-5R features Hybrid Autofocus System that uses 99 on-sensor phase-detection cells to perform initial autofocus and then switch to contrast-detection to lock focus.
 Overall, 5R's hybrid AF with the ability to track moving subjects performs better than 5N's contrast-detection system.

-VIDEO AF: Both 5R and 5N feature camcorder-quality, silent video autofocus that delivers smooth and steady transitions between subjects.
+60P VIDEO: Autofocus Tests: Both 5R and 5N feature camcorder-quality, silent video autofocus that delivers smooth and steady transitions between subjects.
 Autofocus area can be selected, using the touchscreen during filming - an extremely useful feature in many situations.
-(Length 0:45, 1000x562 60p from 1080 60p AVCHD source, FCPX)
+(Length 0:45, 720 60p from 1080 60p AVCHD source, FCPX) Watch on YouTube (60p)

-The LA-EA2 (APS-C) and LA-EA4 (Full Frame) lens adapters add SLT full-time phase-detection autofocus to the NEX system.
-Here are two videos, showing LA-EA2's impressive ability to track fast-moving subjects on the NEX-5N and NEX-FS700.
-1080 60P VIDEO
+The LA-EA4 lens adapters add SLT full-time phase-detection autofocus to the E-mount system.
+Here are two videos, showing the impressive ability to track fast-moving subjects on the NEX-5N and NEX-FS700.

 Both NEX-5R and 5N have the ultra-smooth 1080 60p HD with full manual control over shutter speed, aperture, and exposure compensation during recording.
 The video quality is virtually identical, perhaps the newer 5R has slightly, slightly higher level of sharpness, moire, and aliasing than the 5N - it's that close.

 Download the original 1080 60p AVCHD videos of the evening water fountain (26MB .MTS) and the daytime trees (42MB .MTS).